NHSDigital/nhs-login-help-centre/src/mixedsupport.md

 ***

-## What does error reference CID7029 mean?
+## What does reference CID7029 mean?

 If you see reference CID7029, this means we cannot connect your NHS login to your GP surgery.
 There could be a problem with your details, or with your GP surgery's system.